dimo414/jgrep/README.md

 # jGrep

+jGrep is a cross-platform graphical file search utility, modeled after [`grep`](https://www.gnu.org/software/grep/manual/grep.html), but built from the ground up in Java.
+It lets you quickly search for either a string of text or matches to a regular expression in a single file or a directory in an easy and intuitive user interface.
+Additional features include a find/replace utility and the ability to save and load past searches.

 You can download the jGrep Jar from the [Releases](https://github.com/dimo414/jgrep/releases) page.
 There is also a Windows installer for Windows users.